-Name of f Firm/Bank/Bro er/Dealer:
+Name of Firm/Bank/Broker/Dealer:

-Virginia the Cod appendi conduct provisio a Transportation le of Virginia w x to the Investm business with t e received and reviewed the Investment Policy of the Northern Authority.
-I have read and understand the policy and am aware of the respect to municipal investment statutes, as included as an Interpolicy.
-Further, I have insured that other personnel, who may be Authority from time to time, are aware of the Policy and its ges with the Authority, I will, at all times, follow the guidelines as ant Policy.
+I acknowledge that I have received and reviewed the Investment Policy of the Northern Virginia Transportation Authority.
+I have read and understand the policy and am aware of the Code of Virginia with respect to municipal investment statutes, as referenced within the Investment Policy.
+Further, I have ensured that other personnel, who may conduct business with the Authority from time to time, are aware of the Policy and its provisions.
+In my dealings with the Authority, I will, at all times, follow the guidelines as presented in the Investment Policy.

-certify that I am author zed to represent and commit my firm to this acknowledgement.
+I certify that I am authorized to represent and commit my firm to this acknowledgement.

 Printed Name:

 Signature:

 Title:

 Date: